Axbon/bonjsql/README.md

 	});
 ```

-Using ES6 and arrow functions the above code becomes even more elegant:
+Using ES6 and arrow functions the above code becomes more minimalistic:

 ```js